jefflinse/pr-semver-bump/README.md

 ### Constraining Release Notes

 By default, the entire pull request description is used as the release notes.
 If you want to constrain the release notes to just a subset of the description, you can define `release-notes-prefix` and/or `release-notes-suffix` as bounding patterns for the release notes.
-Text appearing before the prefix or after the suffix will be ignored.
+Lines matching these patterns frame the desired release notes.
+Any text appearing before the prefix line or after the suffix line will be ignored.

 ```yaml
 uses: jefflinse/pr-semver-bump